Schitt's Creek is written by Eugene and Dan Levy, who also star in the show as Johnny Rose and his son David.

 With nowhere else to go they head a town they bought years ago as a joke for their son.
 The aptly named Schitt's Creek.
 Which is exactly what they are up without a paddle!

 Season 1 finds them desperately trying to find a way to get out of dodge and back to their old lives by selling the town.
-But of course it's not that simple.
+But of course, it's not that simple.

 It is funny, and gets better with each season especially with Dan Levy's performance as David who is the standout in the show.
 His friendship with Stevie the motel clerk, played by Emily Hampshire, is pure chemistry.

 But thankfully as her quirks and idiosyncrasies shine through she really does grow on you.
 With all of the seasons available on Netflix, there's plenty of time for all of the characters to grow and become solidly good people.

-There are now FIVE seasons of Schitt's Creek available on Netflix.
-They just keep getting funnier and the good news is that the show has been renewed for a sixth season.
-However, sadly that will also be the last one.
+There are now SIX seasons of Schitt's Creek available on Netflix UK.
+They just keep getting funnier but sadly the sixth is also the last one.

 “It’s not lost on us what a rare privilege it is in this industry to get to decide when your show should take its final bow.